A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Introduction

 \section{Introduction}

 The U.S. Highway Bridge Inventory has approximately 617,000 bridges.
 42\% of them are over 50-years old, and 7.5\% are structurally deficient \cite{ASCE2021}.
-To avoid catastrophic incidents, all bridges are required to be inspected every two years for identifying flaws, defects, or potential problems that may need a follow-up maintenance.
+To avoid catastrophic incidents, all bridges are required to be inspected every two years for identifying flaws, defects, or potential problems that may need follow-up maintenance.
 Traditional bridge inspection may require closing the traffic and the use of heavy equipment such as a snooper truck.
 Inspecting a bridge needs a crew of inspectors working at the site for many hours.
 Some field operations are dangerous, such as climbing up to high bridge columns.

-To make bridge inspection safer, faster, and cheaper, an aerial robotic technology, Unmanned Aerial Vehicles or drones, has been adopted for use.
-A drone can conveniently access various locations of a bridge to capture a large amount of inspection data efficiently using sensors that it carries, such as a camera.
-Then, inspectors can stay in a safe location to analyze the inspection data.
+To make bridge inspection safer, faster, cheaper, and less interruptive to the traffic, unmanned aerial vehicles or drones have been adopted for use.
+A drone can conveniently access various locations of a bridge to capture a large amount of inspection data efficiently using sensors that it carries, such as RGB cameras and infrared cameras.
+Bridge inspectors can collect bridge inspection data using a drone if they have a license issued by the Federal Aviation Administration (FAA) and a waiver of the regulation ``keeping the drone within visual line-of-sight" in FAA’s Small UAS (Part 107) Regulations.
+Then, inspectors will bring the data back to their offices and analyze the data with the assistance of machine learning algorithms \cite{karim2021semi}.
 The use of drones for data collection also minimizes the traffic closure and the use of heavy, expensive equipment.
 A survey conducted by the American Association of State Highway and Transportation Officials (AASHTO) shows that using drones for bridge inspection can reduce the cost by 74\% \cite{AASHTOdrone2019}.
 Besides bridges, other low-accessible infrastructures have also been adopting drones for inspection, such as dams and penstocks \cite{ozaslan2015inspection}, transmission lines \cite{li2020two}, and railways \cite{banic2019intelligent}.